-He is currently studying an MA in Computational Arts at Goldsmiths College, London.
+He recently completed an MA in Computational Arts at Goldsmiths College, London.

 “So how is that working for you?”
 Exhibition, Goldsmiths University, 2019